CiscoDevNet/terraform-provider-intersight/website/docs/d/niaapi_apic_hweol.html.markdown

 ---
+subcategory: "niaapi"
 layout: "intersight"
 page_title: "Intersight: intersight_niaapi_apic_hweol"
-sidebar_current: "docs-intersight-data-source-niaapi-apic-hweol"
 description: |-
   The hardware end of life notice for APIC.
 ---

-# Data Source: intersight_niaapi._apic_hweol
+# Data Source: intersight_niaapi_apic_hweol
 The hardware end of life notice for APIC.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: